onap/vnfrqts-requirements/docs/Chapter8.rst

 R-49308: The VNF **SHOULD** test for adherence to the defined resiliency rating recommendation at each layer, during each delivery cycle with delivered results, so that the resiliency rating is measured and the code is adjusted to meet software resiliency requirements.

-R-74763: The VNF Vendor **MUST** provide an artifact per VNF that contains all of the VNF Event Records supported.
+R-74763: The VNF provider **MUST** provide an artifact per VNF that contains all of the VNF Event Records supported.
 The artifact should include reference to the specific release of the VNF Event Stream Common Event Data Model document it is based on. (e.g., `VES Event Listener <https://github.com/att/evel-test-collector/tree/master/docs/att_interface_definition>`__)

 R-77786: The VNF Package **MUST** include all relevant cookbooks to be loaded on the ONAP Chef Server.